 court reasoned that the father voluntarily reduced

-to reduce his child support obligation.
+his income to reduce his child support obligation.
 However, on appeal the

 Michigan Court of Appeals reversed the trial court’s decision.